So, you’ve got a list of IT contacts for your marketing campaign, excellent! Now what?

 If you don’t create tailored content for your audience at different stages of the “buyer’s journey,” they won’t care about what you have to offer.

-So, how do you know where your audience are in the buying cycle for your service?
+So, how do you know where your audience are in the buying cycle for your IT services?
 Keep reading to find out…

 Nurture isn’t a set of spammy emails to lots of people.
 It’s a strategic series of communications targeted at each stage of the buying process.
 These communications can be via email, LinkedIn, phone, or other forms of digital communication.
 Your goal with your nurture campaign is to move a buyer from the point where they’re just a warm lead up to a happy customer!